DemISee1/DemISee1.github.io/README.md

 ## Purpose

-The goal of this document is to describes the practical steps necessary to host and format a resume using github pages with related discussion around Andrew Etter's book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).
+The goal of this document is to describes the practical steps necessary to host a resume using Github Pages with related discussion around Andrew Etter's key principles found in his book [*Modern Technical Writing*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).

 ## Getting Started